mightyguava/ecsq/README.md

 ## Describe task

-`ecsq task` shows the details of a given task, by ARN, and provides useful links to the dashboard.
+`ecsq task` shows the details of a given task, by ARN or task ID, and provides useful links to the dashboard.
+If a service name is provided instead of an ARN/ID, then it will look up an arbitrary task for the service and provide its details

 ```
+> ecsq task ecs-prod applepicker
 > ecsq task ecs-prod arn:aws:ecs:us-west-2:192431242:task/bfbf861b-7f10-4dfb-b344-32169dc3e55c
 Details:
 +-------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------+